01Acceptance

 05Payments and refunds

-All payments for HackerWire Pro are processed by Apple through the App Store.
+All payments for HackerWire are processed by Apple through the App Store.
 HackerWire never receives or stores your payment information.
 Refund requests are handled by Apple under Apple's own refund policy; we can't issue refunds ourselves.
 You can request a refund at reportaproblem.apple.com.

 06Prohibited uses